fastify/fastify/docs/Reference/Server.md

 #### log
 <a name="log"></a>

-The logger instance, check [here](Logging.md).
+The logger instance, check [here](../Logging.md).

 #### version
 <a name="version"></a>

 Fastify version of the instance.
 Used for plugin support.
-See [Plugins](Plugins.md#handle-the-scope) for information on how the version is used by plugins.
+See [Plugins](../Plugins.md#handle-the-scope) for information on how the version is used by plugins.

 #### inject
 <a name="inject"></a>

-Fake HTTP injection (for testing purposes) [here](Testing.md#inject).
+Fake HTTP injection (for testing purposes) [here](../Testing.md#inject).

 #### addSchema
 <a name="add-schema"></a>

 `fastify.addSchema(schemaObj)`, adds a JSON schema to the Fastify instance.
-This allows you to reuse it everywhere in your application just by using the standard `$ref` keyword.<br/>
+This allows you to reuse it everywhere in your application just by using the standard `$ref` keyword.

-To learn more, read the [Validation and Serialization](Validation-and-Serialization.md) documentation.
+To learn more, read the [Validation and Serialization](../Validation-and-Serialization.md) documentation.

 #### getSchemas
 <a name="get-schemas"></a>